Data Protection: General Information

 Guidance on how to unsubscribe from DCU email group can be accessed at the link below.

-A separate suite of data protection resources for staff of the University may be accessed at the link below.
+A separate suite of data protection resources for Dublin City University staff may be accessed at the link below.

 Note: The link referenced above can only be viewed by members of Staff.
-If you and cannot see or access the webpage, then please log into the page from a different device or browser page and provide your DCU Multi-Factor Authentication details when prompted to do so.
+If you are a member of staff but cannot see or access the linked page, please access the page from a different device or browser and provide your DCU Multi-Factor Authentication details when prompted to do so.

-A guide from the Irish Data Protection Commissioner (DPC) to 'Frequently Asked Questions (FAQ)' regarding data protection matters may be accessed at the link below.
+The Data Protection Commissioner (DPC) provides a 'Frequently Asked Questions (FAQ)' resource on data protection matters, which may be accessed at the link below.